nirmata/kyverno-aws-adapter/docs/getting_started.md

 **Note:** Update the myvalues.yaml file as per information specific to your account and cluster.

-We will install the adapter in nirmata-aws-adapter namespace.
-Create the namespace using ```kubectl create namespace nirmata-aws-adapter```.

 **Note:** If the IAM Role was created using a different namespace name, then that name should be used instead of "nirmata-aws-adapter" while following the guide to ensure that the adapter is installed in the intended namespace and the IAM Role is associated with the correct namespace.

 Now let's install the Helm chart.